Missing Teeth Options in Houston, TX

-Dental Implants have become the standard of care for tooth replacement because they are the closest thing we can provide patients to natural teeth.
-Dental Implants help preserve facial structures and prevent bone deterioration that occurs when teeth are lost.
-Implants are placed inside the bone therefore preserving the integrity and contour of the jaws and preventing bone resorption.
-This also preserves the health of the adjacent teeth and gum tissues allowing the patient to feel and most of all look more natural.
+Dental Implants have become the gold standard for tooth replacement because they are the closest option to natural teeth, both functionally and aesthetically.
+The most comfortable and permanent solution, they help preserve facial structures and prevent bone deterioration that occurs when teeth are lost.
+Implants are placed inside the bone, preserving the integrity and contour of the jaws and preventing bone resorption.
+This also preserves the health of the adjacent teeth and gum tissues, allowing the patient to feel and look as if they have their natural teeth.

 Are You A Candidate For Implants?